ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 This James Harrison Mills, a real estate and loan broker of 446 Main St., Buffalo, N.Y., compiled an extensive pedigree of the Mills Family, and corresponded on the subject in the years 1893-1895 with Mr. Thomas Morton Paton Mills of New York City on that subject.
 His letters and pedigree outlines, of which this present compilation is a review and amplification, are in the possession of the latter's daughter, Mrs. Robert B. Carnahan, Jr., The Croydon, N.Y.C., 1939.
 </blockquote>
 <figcaption>
-<cite>— A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica, p57-58, familysearch.org.
+<cite>— A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica by Lewis D. Cook, p57-58, familysearch.org.
 </figcaption>
 <aside>
 <div class="notes">